 Patches only makes cat sounds.
-She never talks in any human language, but Mags understands her clearly (or pretends to, at least).
+She never talks in any human language, but Mags understands her clearly.
 Though she can’t speak like a human, Patches develops an ability to type text messages with her paws, and gradually learns to work everything from a spaceship’s weapons to a DJ mixer.

 Tarzi met Meteor Mags on his fourteenth birthday when they both broke into the same warehouse to steal cigarettes.
 That was in 2028.

 An aspiring anarcho-syndicalist who sees violent space adventure as the cure for his boredom at home on Earth, Tarzi both idolizes and criticizes Mags.
 When the two of them hang out, they crack sarcastic jokes, talk about music, and give each other a hard time.